arsci/aws-deployments/README.md

 Deploy a template (YAML or JSON) from a set (or single) configuration files (YAML)

+## Install

+Packages needed can be installed from the requirements file:

+`pip install -r requirements.txt --user`

 ## Example

 From the root directory of this repo: